 Auto engines are typically built to run at high rpms for a long time.
 This wouldn’t be a bad thing for airplanes at all, except that in order to be efficient, propellers need to operate at slower speeds.
 It’s no mistake that just about every airplane you’ve flown, at least the ones with a prop or two, drives that prop at between about 1700 rpm and 2700 rpm.
 Any slower and they’re not making much power, and any faster and the tips go supersonic.
 There’s also something called a “common rail” for fuel distribution that uses a very high-pressure fuel pipe, known as a rail, that delivers the fuel at a uniform high pressure to individual valves for each cylinder, resulting in extremely exact fuel metering when compared with the low-pressure fuel pumps on gas piston engines.
 There’s no carburetor or throttle vale.
 Great fuel economy is a big selling point of turbodiesel engines.

 It’s a little strange to see what we used to think of as entry-level piston singles with turbocharging systems, but that’s the nature of things.
 Of course, airplanes that cost this much—the Skyhawk JT-A goes for $438,000—are hardly entry-level airplanes, but as trainers they will be flown by low- and very-low-time pilots.
 In former times, turbocharging was the domain of retractable-gear transportation singles and twins, though in recent years makers of high-end fixed-gear singles have offered customers turbocharged-engine options, too.
 But a turbocharged Skyhawk?
-It’s a new thing, and the only way that such a technology will work is that its management is a no brainer, thanks to FADEC.
+It’s a new thing, and the only way that such a technology will work is if its management is a no brainer, thanks to FADEC.
 Whereas turbocharged engines of old required constant monitoring and careful power management in all phases of flight, the CD-155 is just about idiot proof, which is a requirement for a trainer.

 Part of this user friendliness is the adoption of the Garmin G1000 NXi flight deck, into which Cessna incorporated all the information you’ll need to operate and monitor the health and happiness of the CD-155.
 In addition, you get all the regular NXi goodies, including standard ADS-B Out and In, VFR sectional charts, IFR charts, the cool new vertical situation display, visual approaches to thousands of runway ends, along with the core NXi attractions, faster processing and performance, improved symbology, better panning and easier navigation.
 You can add the options of the FlightStream wireless flight data transfer and Surface Watch, for industry-leading taxi and runway information and situational awareness.